• Skip to primary navigation

 Family is the first place many people with a mental illness turn to for support.
 Family members play a key role in noticing the early signs of a mental illness, and their influence can encourage a loved one to seek help early on.
 Continuing support is often needed to ensure a loved one is taking the necessary medication and seeing their doctor regularly.

 Family support for people with mental illness is limited by the social stigma of these conditions.
-Some families feel guilty when a loved one is diagnosed with a condition as if they did something wrong and caused it.
+Some families feel guilty when a loved one is diagnosed with a condition, as if they did something wrong and caused it.
 Other families reject the medical model entirely and seek nonmedical treatments.
-While there may be some positive effects from this, there’s no evidence that anything outside of scientific medicine genuinely helps.
+While there may be some positive effects from this, there’s no evidence that anything outside scientific medicine genuinely helps.

 Community Support